php-tui/php-tui/docs/content/docs/reference/viewports/Inline.md

 `PhpTui\Tui\Model\Viewport\Inline`

+Viewport that is displayed _after_ the cursor's current position.

 You can use this viewport in with `Display#insertBefore` in order to add content before the viewport, which can be usedful for "logging" progress.